 This can help to properly orient the muscle and fascia to heal in the right direction, without adding so much pressure that you risk further tearing the tissue.

-4. Wearing night splints
+Mistake #4: Wearing night splints

 What to do instead: Just don’t use the night splints!

-5. Long-term use of shoe inserts and/or orthotics
+Mistake #5: Long-term use of shoe inserts and/or orthotics

 Orthotics might provide temporary relief, but they are not going to solve the problem of a painful or weak arch.
 Instead, all they’ll do is artificially prop up your foot, meaning the muscles that need to be strengthened to build up the integrity of your foot will continue to go underworked.

-What’s at the Root of Plantars Fasciitis?
+What’s the Root Cause of Plantar Fasciitis?